adamlofts/elasticsearch-river-sofa/README.md

 Development
 -------------

-To build the plugin from source type `mvn assembly:single`.
+To build the plugin from source type `mvn assembly:assembly`.